 - Assessment will be based on the National Curriculum and Development Matters statements for Literacy/ English and will be recorded with Cornerstones.
-Phonics will be recorded against the different phases. - Pupils working up to year 9 will have evidence collected using Tapestry as an online learning iournal. - All staff members are expected to annotate children's work stating the amount of support given and provide children with constructive feedback.
+Phonics achievement will be recorded against the different phases. - Pupils across the school will have evidence collected using Tapestry as an online learning journal - All staff members are expected to annotate children's work stating the amount of support given and provide children with constructive feedback.
 This should build on positive attributes of the work produced, but also constructively highlight areas for improvement.
-In EYFS classes children's work will be annotated by what they have said and done rather than writing to the child (see policy)

-Assessment will take account of all children regardless of their abilities and physical difficulties.
-Therefore levels on annual review will ensure children can progress and will show areas of literacy that are inaccessible to individual children due to their needs
+In EYFS classes, children's work will be annotated by what they have said and done rather than writing to the child, (see policy) - Assessment will take account of all children regardless of their abilities and physical difficulties.
+Therefore levels on end of term reports will ensure children can progress and will show areas of literacy that are inaccessible to individual children due to their needs